 The wells revealed the 12-square-mile Glenn Pool, and a massive drilling boom began.
 Even with slow-drilling cable-tools, drilling was cheap because the productive sands were shallow, according to Tulsa author Ruth Sheldon Knowles in her 1959 book about wildcatters, The Greatest Gamblers.
 By the time of statehood in 1907, Glenn Pool has made Oklahoma the nation’s biggest oil producer.

 “It was Oklahoma’s first major oil field and the richest field the world had yet seen,” explained Hyne in his 2005 AAPG article (he also celebrated the field’s centennial by creating a Glenn Pool education center).

 “Unlike the thick, sour oil from Spindletop, the famed 1901 Texas discovery that had already played out, this oil was light and sweet – just right to refine into gasoline and kerosene,” Hyne reported.
 “The reservoir was shallow, less than 1,500 feet deep, well within the range of the cable tool drilling rigs of that day.”

-The geology professor added that within two years of the discovery, pipelines are built from the Texaco and Gulf refineries on the Gulf Coast and down from the Standard Oil refinery in Whiting, Indiana, to access the high-quality crude.
+The geology professor added that within two years of the discovery, pipelines were built from the Texaco and Gulf refineries on the Gulf Coast and down from the Standard Oil refinery in Whiting, Indiana, to access the high-quality crude.
 Numerous other refineries were built in the Glenn Pool area.

 Oklahoma Natural Gas Company in 1907 built a pipeline from the Glenn Pool to provide gas to Oklahoma City.
 The giant oilfield produced 325.5 million barrels of oil by 1986, and royalties of almost one million dollars a year were paid to Creek Indians who held 160-acre allotments in the field.

 In April 2008, a monument was unveiled in Glenpool’s Black Gold Park by the Glenn Pool Oil Field Commission.
-A 28-foot-tall “derrick” illuminated at night and includes granite etchings that tell the 1905 story of oilmen Robert Galbreath, Frank Chesley and Charles Colcord.
+A 28-foot-tall “derrick” illuminates at night and includes granite etchings that tell the 1905 stories of oil explorers Robert Galbreath, Frank Chesley and Charles Colcord.

 The commission also sponsored publication of Almost Forgotten — The Amazing Story of Glenn Pool: Oklahoma’s First World-Class Oil Field, distributed to high schools by the Oklahoma Energy Resources Board.